emilyjmiles/jsFun/README.md

 ### Installation of this Completed Repo

 1. Clone down this repo using:

    `git@github.com:emilyjmiles/jsFun.git`

-2. CD into the project directory you wish to view (original or revisted)
+2. CD into the repo directory you wish to view (original or revisted):

+   `cd jsFun/original-practice`  **OR**  `cd jsFun/revisited-practice`

+3. Run `npm install` to install testing dependencies

-3. Review that directory's `README.md` for instructions on running tests
+4. Review that directory's `README.md` for instructions on running tests

 <p align="right">(<a href="#readme-top">back to top</a>)</p>